Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 To me, this seems like a dead end, but I don’t think most people realize that.
 Maybe they haven’t gone as far.

 You wake up in the morning, you sit on the loo, you can pull out Instagram and you can look at what you perceive to be people having ‘a better life’ and you want it.
-That can be poisonous, letting ego drive things can be poisonous purely because, for many people, you take a step back and think long and hard about those things are not things that truly make you happy.
+That can be poisonous, letting ego drive things can be poisonous purely because, for many people, if you take a step back and think long and hard about those things are not things that truly make you happy.

 It’s not something you need to think about in an analytic definitional sense.
 You know when you feel good.
 You know when you feel calm and peace.
 You know when you feel passion about something.
 The problem is, most people just don’t know how to get there or they try and reach for happiness and all they end up is finding pleasures to try and fulfill them.
 I go on Instagram, I feel unfulfilled, so instead I will order junk food and make myself feel better.